slembcke/Tina/README.md

 * Minimal code footprint.
 Currently ~300 sloc, should make it easy to modify.

 ## Non-Features:
-* Lock free: Atomics are hard...
+* Not lock free: Atomics are hard...
 * Not designed for high concurrency or performance
 	* Not lock free, doesn't implement work stealing, etc.
 	* Even my Raspberry Pi 4 had over 1 million jobs/sec for throughput.
 So it's not bad either.